navya52/ai-locus-agent/HOW_TO_USE.md

 1. Navigate to http://ai-locus-agent-frontend.s3-website.eu-west-2.amazonaws.com

-> **Note**: Only HTTP works for now, had to rollback HTTPS last minute due to CloudFront's free plan not being suitable.
-Click on "proceed anyway"

 2. You'll see the main interface with two tabs:
    - **Upload Letter** - For processing new letters
    - **View Letters** - For viewing previously processed letters (letters might already exist from testing)